Orientals as free weak $\omega$-categories: Background

-\begin{theorem}[{\cite[Theorem 4.2]{Steiner:orientals}}] The category $\O$ is isomorphic to the full subcategory of $\omegaCat$ spanned by the orientals. \end{theorem} \begin{remark} Intuitively, the $\omega$-functor $\O_m \to \O_n$ corresponding to $x \in \O(m,n)$ is obtained by pasting the positive terms in $x$ (regarded as cells in $\O_n$) along the negative ones.
-For example, the element $(0,1)-(1,1)+(1,2)$ in $\O(1,2)$ corresponds to the $\omega$-functor $\O_1 \to \O_2$ that picks out the composite of the $1$-cells $(0,1)$ and $(1,2)$.
+\begin{theorem}[{\cite[Theorem 4.2]{Steiner:orientals}}] The sets $\O(m,n)$ determine a subcategory $\O$ of (the underlying ordinary category of) $\ZZ\Delta$.
+Moreover, this category $\O$ is isomorphic to the full subcategory of $\omegaCat$ spanned by the orientals. \end{theorem} \begin{remark} Intuitively, the $\omega$-functor $\O_m \to \O_n$ corresponding to $x \in \O(m,n)$ is obtained by pasting the positive terms in $x$ (regarded as cells in $\O_n$) along the negative ones.
+For example,